tony/salt-states-configs/README.rst

 based off https://github.com/python/pypi-salt.

-``roots/`` is for anything that would be in ``file_roots`` or ``pillar_roots``.
+``salt/roots/`` is for anything that would be in ``file_roots`` or ``pillar_roots``.

 Also, formulas are included (at a locked version / ref) in ``roots/formulas``.
 These must be added into ``file_roots`` individually.

-- ./roots/pillar - pillar data
+- ./salt/roots/pillar - pillar data
-- ./roots/dot-configs - dot-config sls states
+- ./salt/roots/dot-configs - dot-config sls states
-- ./roots/salt - package sls states
+- ./salt/roots/salt - package sls states
 - ./roots/formulas - package sls from `saltstack-formulas`_ repository.
+  Note: this is being deprecated.
+I find setting up ``gitfs_remotes`` for the sake of getting remote formulas to be unintuitive.

 .. _saltstack-formulas: https://github.com/saltstack-formulas